 Expands an array of objects with quantity into a flat array.

-Repeats each object according to its quantity and sets quantity to 1.
+Returns: array.
+Flattened array with each object repeated according to its quantity, with quantity set to 1.

 ARRAYJOIN(array, delimiter)